LargeEagle/almac-nob/README.md

 ## Introduce:
-This library purpose is builder custom UI to fulfil user requriement.
+This library purpose is build up a custom checkbox list UI to fulfil user requriement.